seiferla/FiBo/docs/use_cases/UC_1_create_useraccount/UC_1_create_useraccount.md

 # 4 Preconditions

 ## 4.1 Registration
-The user must not have an account
+The user must not have an useraccount
 # 5 Postconditions

 (n/a)